eMetaboHUB-MAMA/mama-paper/paper/paper.md

 ### Open to contributions

-All of our developments are released under an open source license and are open to contributions from the community.
+All MAMA developments are published under an open source license (MIT license).
-We believe that open source software is essential for fostering innovation and collaboration, and we welcome anyone who would like to contribute to my projects.
-Whether you are a seasoned developer or just starting out, there are many ways to get involved, including submitting bug reports, contributing code, or helping with documentation.
-We believe that together we can create better software that benefits everyone, and we are excited to work with others who share that vision.
+The MAMA team is open to contributions from the community.
+Please feel free to fork this code and contact us if you have any questions or problems.

 ### Link to @fvinson tool?